rogersx27/rogersx27/README.md

 # About Me:
+- I am passionate about the back-end world
-🙌  I am currently studying software development and analysis. <br><br> 🌌 I am interested in collaborating on various projects, my area of knowledge is based on backend technologies and process automation (data analysis, web-scraping, databases)<br><br>👷‍♂️ I have good foundations in web programming, but this is not my strong suit.
-I would like to learn to design.<br><br> 🎆 Right now I use some technologies such as: Python, Java, Git, TypeScript and Docker.<br><br>😅 Right now it is more complicated for me to center a div than to normalize a database.
+- I am interested in collaborating on various projects, my area of knowledge is based on backend technologies and process automation (data analysis, web-scraping, databases)
+- I have good foundations in web programming, but this is not my strong suit.
+I would like to learn to design.
+- Right now I use some technologies such as: Python, Java, Git, TypeScript and Docker.
+- Right now it is more complicated for me to center a div than to normalize a database.

 # 💻 Tech Stack:
 <div align="left">